Sebastix/nEcho/README.md

 ## Application flow

-- [ ] Authenticate with your nostr ID with your npub1
+- [ ] Authenticate with your Nostr profile
 - [ ] Get your social graph
   - [ ] Contact list
       - [ ] List of followers